 What part does a publicist play in journalism?

-From pitch to submission, the writing process usually goes a little something like this: research and craft an idea tailored to a specific publication, wait for approval, secure assignment, connect with publicists who have access to information needed to write (including interviews, imagery, and more), take a stab at draft one, ask follow-up questions, submit story, await for publication, share story with all involved — and repeat.
+From PR pitch to submission, the writing process usually goes a little something like this: research and craft an idea tailored to a specific publication, wait for approval, secure assignment, connect with publicists who have access to information needed to write (including interviews, imagery, and more), take a stab at draft one, ask follow-up questions, submit story, await for publication, share story with all involved — and repeat.

 Considering many freelance journalists write dozens of stories per month, managing all of the moving parts requires self-discipline, creativity, flexibility — and the help of a reputable publicist.
 As entrepreneur, founder, president and publicist Kris Ruby explains, a PR professional who knows their stuff makes the job of a journalist easier.
 And in the best of situations, actually further a writer’s career by providing resources that elevate their work.